Susan Estrich: Career

 Estrich served as a law clerk for Judge J. Skelly Wright of the U.S. Court of Appeals for the District of Columbia and Justice John Paul Stevens of the U.S. Supreme Court in 1978–1979.
 In 1988, she was the campaign manager for Michael Dukakis' presidential run, even though she had never before managed a political campaign.
 She was the first female campaign manager of a major presidential campaign, and the first female campaign manager of the modern era.

 Estrich appears frequently on Fox News as a legal and political analyst, and also substituted for Alan Colmes on the debate show Hannity & Colmes.
 She has served on the Board of Editorial Contributors for USA Today.
 She writes a nationally syndicated print column distributed through Creators Syndicate.

-She is currently a law professor at the University of Southern California School of Law and a political science professor at its affiliated undergraduate school.
+As of 2007, she is a law professor at the University of Southern California School of Law and a political science professor at its affiliated undergraduate school.
 Before joining the USC faculty in 1989, she was Professor of Law at Harvard University, where she was one of the youngest woman in the school's history to receive tenure.
 On January 10, 2008, Estrich joined Quinn Emanuel Urquhart & Sullivan, LLP, a law firm based in Los Angeles, where she chaired their Public Strategy in High Profile Litigation: Media Relations practice area.

 In several of Estrich's books, including Sex & Power and The Case for Hillary Clinton, she discusses her experience as a survivor of rape.
 Her book Real Rape talks about the history of rape law in the United States.
 In 2004, Estrich challenged Los Angeles Times editorial page editor Michael Kinsley for under-representing women on the editorial page.
 Estrich was outspoken during the 2008 presidential race, particularly on the subject of women in politics in light of the candidacies of Hillary Clinton and Sarah Palin.
 Estrich supported Clinton in the Democratic primaries, and was strongly critical of Palin.